 Clicking “Get Your Estimate” submits your data to Home Service Quotes, which will process your data in accordance with the Home Service Quotes Privacy Policy.

-The table below shows the average total cost to paint a home based on square footage.
+The table below shows the average total cost to paint a home based on the square footage of the paintable area.

 ---|---|